Bedrock-OSS/bedrock-wiki/docs/meta/useful-links.md

 - [Introduction to the GameTest Framework](https://learn.microsoft.com/en-us/minecraft/creator/documents/gametestgettingstarted): This is the best way to test games, and it uses JavaScript, the most popular programming language in the world!
 - [Build a gameplay experience with TypeScript](https://learn.microsoft.com/en-us/minecraft/creator/documents/scriptinggettingstarted): TypeScript is Microsoft's copy of JavaScript.
 Writing add-ons in TypeScript allows you to add any functionality you can imagine!
 - [@minecraft/server Module](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/mojang-minecraft/mojang-minecraft): This module and the others near it are how we can access Minecraft values with our TypeScript code.
 It's technical, but a great resource.
-- [List and summary of commands (Minecraft fandom)](https://minecraft.wiki/w/Commands#List_and_summary_of_commands): Most add-ons will run some commands.
+- [List and summary of commands (Unofficial Minecraft wiki)](https://minecraft.wiki/w/Commands#List_and_summary_of_commands): Most add-ons will run some commands.
 This community-supported wiki is the best resource for learning each and every command.

 ## Sample Behavior & Resource Packs